DARIAH-DE/TopicsExplorer/README.md

 ## Getting started
 Although this application is built with Python, it is possible to run it as if it was a native application, without having to install Python or any related packages.
 There is currently one build for Windows and macOS, respectively. **At the moment, Linux user will have to use the development version**.

-1. Go to the [release-section](https://github.com/DARIAH-DE/TopicsExplorer/releases) and download the zip-archive for your OS.
+1. Go to the [release-section](https://github.com/DARIAH-DE/TopicsExplorer/releases) and download the ZIP archive for your OS.
 2. Open it by double-clicking.
 3. Run the app by double-clicking the file `DARIAH Topics Explorer`.
 (The files in the folder `src` is basically source code.
 You do not need to worry about that).